The Boston Harbor Islands are magical...a whole different universe made up of 32 islands and 2 peninsulas.

 You can't beat the convenience of the Harbor Island ferry cruises.

-Ferries to Georges Island and Spectacle Island depart from Boston's Long Wharf North between May (check the May Events Calendar for exact start date) and Columbus Day Weekend in October.
+Ferries to Georges Island and Spectacle Island depart from Boston's Long Wharf North between May (check the May Events Calendar for exact start date) and Indigenous Peoples Day Weekend in October.

 In as little as 15 minutes, you'll be stepping ashore on Spectacle Island or Georges Island.